 “Cats spend 60 to 80 percent of their waking hours looking for prey,” she said.
 “We are depriving our indoor cats of their innate need to hunt and catch their prey by feeding them in bowls.”

 This concern has led her to create the NoBowl Feeding System, oval-shaped plastic molds designed to mimic the body of prey.
-Measured kibble can be poured into two openings.
+It allows you to pour measured kibble into two openings.
 These molds are fitted in outer cloth wraps to stimulate the tactile feel of prey for a cat to grab, claw and use his teeth on.

 “This is not my science.
 This is my solution,” said Dr. Bales, who relied on a highly successful Kickstarter campaign to create and launch her product late last year.